Skip to content

 Click your profile avatar and then choose the account option.

-When you get on the account screen, ensure that all of your details are correct, especially the e-mail address that is registered on the account.
+When you access the account screen, ensure that all of your details are correct, especially the e-mail address registered on the account.

 If any of the details are incorrect, it may suggest that someone has unauthorized access to your Netflix account.

-You should correct these details as soon as possible to make sure that they are correct.
+You should correct these details as soon as possible.

-If someone else has access to the account, this may explain why Netflix keeps crashng.
+If someone else has access to the account, this may explain why Netflix keeps crashing.

 If you have managed to open the Netflix app, try changing the video that you are attempting to view.